jefferywmoore/CISSP-Study-Resources/README.md

 - [Overview](#overview) of CISSP exam and content.
 - [Reference Material](#reference-material) including books, articles, courses, videos, and test banks.
-- My [Study Guides By Domain](#my-study-guides) built as I'm progressing through the reference material.
+- [Study Guides By Domain](#study-guides-by-domain) built as I studied for the exam.

 ## Overview